Grand Duke Michael Alexandrovich of Russia: Abdication of Nicholas II

 By early morning, Michael was proclaimed as "Emperor Michael II" to Russian troops and in cities throughout Russia, but his accession was not universally welcomed.
 While some units cheered and swore allegiance to the new emperor, others remained indifferent.
 The newly formed Provisional Government had not agreed to Michael's succession.
 When Michael awoke that morning, he discovered not only that his brother had abdicated in his favour, as Nicholas had not informed him previously, but also that a delegation from the Duma would visit him at Putyatina's apartment in a few hours' time.
 The meeting with Duma President Rodzianko, the new Prime Minister Prince Lvov and other ministers, including Pavel Milyukov and Alexander Kerensky, lasted all morning.
-Putyatina laid on a lunch, and in the afternoon two lawyers (Baron Nolde and Vladimir Nabokov) were called to the apartment to draft a manifesto for Michael to sign.
+Putyatina provided lunch, and in the afternoon two lawyers (Baron Nolde and Vladimir Nabokov) were called to the apartment to draft a manifesto for Michael to sign.
 The legal position was complicated, as the legitimacy of the government, whether Nicholas had the right to remove his son from the succession, and whether Michael actually was emperor, were all open to question.
 After further discussion, and several drafts, the meeting settled on a declaration of conditional acceptance as an appropriate form of words.
 In it, Michael deferred to the will of the people and acknowledged the Provisional Government as the de facto executive, but neither abdicated nor refused to accept the throne.
 He wrote:

 Commentators, ranging from Kerensky to French ambassador Maurice Paléologue, regarded Michael's action as noble and patriotic, but Nicholas was appalled that Michael had "kowtowed to the Constituent Assembly" and called the manifesto "rubbish".

 The hopes of the monarchists that Michael might be able to assume the throne following the election of the Constituent Assembly were overtaken by events.
 His renunciation of the throne, though conditional, marked the end of the Tsarist regime in Russia.
 The Provisional Government had little effective power; real power was held by the Petrograd Soviet.